 Pastor Mark Parker

 Pastor Mark Parkeris a native of Baltimore City.
 He has served as pastor of Breath of God Lutheran Church, a congregation of the Evangelical Lutheran Church in America, since 2009.
 Breath of God has roots in Highlandtown going back to 1900, but is always looking to find new ways to serve our neighbors and share God’s love within our community.
 Mark and his family live in Highlandtown, and his daughter was one of the first students at the preschool.

 Mark has been involved with young people and education in a variety of capacities since 2000.
 During college and graduate school those efforts included two mentoring programs, a high school leadership program, and running the summer camp at the Downtown Sailing Center.
 Here in Southeast Baltimore, Mark helped to launch a summer camp and after school program, supports our local public schools, and is involved with youth sports.
-He particularly appreciates our existing partnerships with our local schools, Soccer Without Borders, Soccer Shots, the Southeast Youth Collaborative,and the Refugee Youth Project.
+He particularly appreciates our existing partnerships with our local schools, the Enoch Pratt Free Library, the Creative Alliance, Patterson Park Audubon, Soccer Without Borders, Soccer Shots, and the Southeast Youth Collaborative.